dijiagberien/Academic-Website/content/home/experience.md

     description: |2-
         Responsibilities:

-        * Analysis of data from a waste water treatment plant to evaluate effectiveness in removing grades of microplastics prior to effluent release
+        * Analysed data from an Ottawa wastewater treatment plant to evaluate its effectiveness in removing grades for microplastics prior to effluent release.
-        * Statistical methods for regression analysis and model evaluation were utilized
+        * Effectively utilized statistical methods for regression analysis and model evaluation.

   - title: Teaching Assistant
     company: Carleton University, Dept of Mathematics and Statistics